jspm/jspm.org/index.md

 Modules are resolved as URLs, with the package.json `"dependencies"` field used to determine version ranges of package dependencies.
 Node.js builtin imports like `util` are replaced with optimized Browserify library references.

-Only dependencies on npm are supported - for other registry types [custom private registry installations](/private-registries) can be requested.
+Only dependencies on npm are supported - for other registry types custom private registry installations could be requested.

 ## Assets